PavanRangani/docs/docs/prd/philanthropy/export.md

     - Show total approved amount.
     - Not applicable for Contribution.
     - Show total at the bottom.
+      - For excel, shows total with formula.
   - Paid
     - Show total of `Paid` amount at the bottom.
+    - For excel, shows total with formula.
   - Notes
     - When Notes is too long it will be shown in multiple line (Never show ellipses)
 - Sorting